iamtakagi-lab/fitbit2discord/README.md

 # fitbit2discord
-A minimal service which connects Fitbit to Discord
+A minimal notification service which connects Fitbit to Discord

 ## Installation
 ```